ResearchObject/ro-crate/docs/1.2-DRAFT/introduction.md

 }
 ```

-The root is always typed `Dataset` and have several metadata properties that describe the RO-Crate as a whole, as a collection of resources.
+The root is always has `Dataset` as one of its values, though it may have more than one type.
+It has several metadata properties that describe the RO-Crate as a whole, as a collection of resources.
 The section on [root data entity](root-data-entity.md) explores further the required and recommended properties of the root `./`.

 ### Data entities